-At E3 2018 we got a tempting glimpse at a few games that might one day make this list – Death Stranding, and The Last of Us Part 2 to name just a few.
+As 2018 drew to a close, we got the last tempting glimpses of a few games that might one day make this list – Death Stranding, The Last of Us Part 2, and Kingdom Hearts 3 to name just a few.

 But you’re not here to see what games might be good in the future, you’re here to see the best PS4 games right now.
 On that front you won’t be disappointed.

-Since the last time we updated this list the imperious God of War released to widespread critical acclaim for its blend of brutal combat, deep exploration, and affecting story.
-It was an easy call to add it to the list
+And it’d be criminal to leave off the technical powerhouse that is Red Dead Redemption 2, which is easily one of the best games to hit the PS4 since the last time the imperious God of War released to widespread critical acclaim for its blend of brutal combat, deep exploration, and affecting story.
+Another easy call to add it to the list.

 And now, in alphabetical order:

 Survival Horror went through a bit of renaissance in 2014 and Alien Isolation was one of the best of the bunch.
 With its perfectly eerie retro-future aesthetic, exceptional Xenomorph AI, and refreshing mix of action set-pieces and stealth, Isolation is the game the Alien franchise deserved after a number of bungled attempts.

 The eponymous Alien is the real highlight here though.
 Nothing creates a better sense of tension than unpredictability, and scrabbling to hide from an intelligent enemy that could burst out of anywhere at any time is a real thrill.